 2. The average actual annual realized harvested loss over the past five years across all risk levels was 3.83%.
 Assuming a 42.7% combined federal plus state tax rate (equivalent to a joint income of $250-400K in California), the average annual after tax benefit would be 1.635% or $1,635 on a $100,000 portfolio.
 The average annual benefit will vary based on risk level of portfolio and tax rate.

 3. 42.7% times $3,000 minus our annual fee of $250.

-This blog is not intended as tax advice, and Wealthfront does not represent in any manner that the tax consequences described herein will be obtained or that Wealthfront’s tax-loss harvesting strategies, or any of its products and/or services, will result in any particular tax consequence.
-The tax consequences of the tax-loss harvesting strategy and other strategies that Wealthfront may pursue are complex and uncertain and may be challenged by the Internal Revenue Service (IRS).
-This blog was not prepared to be used, and it cannot be used, by any investor to avoid penalties or interest.
-Investors should confer with their personal tax advisors regarding the tax consequences of investing with Wealthfront and engaging in a tax strategy, based on their particular circumstances.
-Investors and their personal tax advisors are responsible for how the transactions in an account are reported to the IRS or any other taxing authority.
+Wealthfront Advisers does not represent in any manner that the tax consequences described as part of its tax-loss harvesting service will be achieved or that Wealthfront Advisers’ tax-loss harvesting service, or any of its products and/or services, will result in any particular tax consequence.
+The tax consequences of the tax-loss harvesting service and other strategies that Wealthfront Advisers may pursue are complex and uncertain and may be challenged by the IRS.
+The information with regard to this service was not prepared to be used, and it cannot be used, by any investor to avoid penalties or interest.

 The effectiveness of Wealthfront Advisers’ tax-loss harvesting strategy to reduce the tax liability of a Client will depend on a Client’s entire tax and investment profile, including purchases and dispositions in a Client’s (or Client’s spouse’s) accounts outside of Wealthfront Advisers and type of investments (e.g., taxable or nontaxable) or holding period (e.g., short- term or long-term).